cjdelisle/packetcrypt_rs/readme.md

 * `RUST_BACKTRACE=1` for backtraces on errors (including non-critical ones)

 ## Memory leak detection
-To run with memory leak detection, build with `cargo build --features leak_detection` and while it is running send a SIGUSR1 signal, this will cause it to write out all of it's long lived memory to a file.
+To run with memory leak detection, build with `cargo build --features leak_detect` and while it is running send a SIGUSR1 signal, this will cause it to write out all of it's long lived memory to a file.